USF-HII/snptk/README.md

        python3 snptk-parse-json.py --method rsmerge --outfile Rsmerge refsnp-merged.json.bz2

 **Note:** Once all chromosomes have been processed, files need to be concatenated into one gzip file.
+This can be easily done with cat.

+       cat chr1.gz {chr2, chr3,... chrMT}.gz > dbsnp-GRCh38.gz

 ### Processing GRCh37 dbsnp VCF data